Whenever we are ready to invest in a telescopic ladder, the first question that comes to our mind is, are telescopic ladders safe to use?

 The steps to perform while using the telescopic ladders are as follows:

 - First, release the strap securing the retracted ladder.

-- Then place the ladder in an upright position in such a way that it is ready to be used.
+- Then place the ladder in an upright position so that it is ready to be used.

-- Then take out the topmost rung’s connector using both the hands.
+- Then take out the topmost rung’s connector using both hands.

-- And then pull each rung in an upward direction to its full extension and make sure that the locking mechanism is engaged with a click sound.
+- And then, pull each rung in an upward direction to its full extension and ensure that the locking mechanism is engaged with a click sound.

-- And repeat these steps for a number of times until you reach the specific height for your work or task.
+- And repeat these steps some times until you reach the specific height for your work or task.

 - And avoid stepping up on the topmost rung of the ladder.

-Some safety points that you should keep in mind are that never attempt to adjust the rungs while using the ladder as it can lead to the tampering of the locking mechanism of the ladder; always make sure that ladder rest on the plain and clean floor; never try to raise the peak of the ladder by placing any kind of objects under the ladder.
+Some safety points that you should keep in mind are that never attempt to adjust the rungs while using the ladder as it can lead to the tampering of the locking mechanism of the ladder; always make sure that the ladder rests on the plain and clean floor; never try to raise the peak of the ladder by placing any objects under the ladder.

 The telescopic ladders have many moving parts as compared to step ladders.
-It is critical, however, each one of the mechanisms of the ladder should be checked thoroughly and regularly as these ladders can be easily damaged in transportation or storage if not kept safely and securely.
+It is critical; however, each of the ladder’s mechanisms should be checked thoroughly and regularly as these ladders can be easily damaged in transportation or storage if not kept safely and securely.

 Try to climb the ladder by starting on the proper foot and stop unnecessary accidents.

 Whenever opening, extending or closing telescopic ladders, make sure not to do that too quickly as this might damage the mechanism or any function of the ladder.
-The quick act of closing or extending the ladder can also lead to the compromise to the security of the ladder.
+The quick act of closing or extending the ladder can also lead to a compromise to the ladder’s security.

-Telescopic ladders should be stored under a clean and dry environment far from nay extreme weather at a safer place that it should not be damaged by any another object falling on it.
+Telescopic ladders should be stored under a clean and dry environment far from nay extreme weather at a safer place that it should not be damaged by any another object falling on them.